 Dissolved refers to that material in a representative water sample that passes through a 0.45-micrometer membrane filter.
-This is a convenient operational definition used by Federal agencies that collect water data.
-Determinations of "dissolved" constituents are made on subsamples of the filtrate.
+This is a convenient operational definition used by Federal and State agencies that collect water-quality data.
+Determinations of "dissolved" constituent concentrations are made on sample water that has been filtered.

-Dissolved oxygen (DO) content of water in equilibrium with air is a function of atmospheric pressure, temperature, and dissolved-solids concentration of the water.
-The ability of water to retain oxygen decreases with increasing temperature or dissolved solids, with small temperature changes having the more significant offset.
-Photosynthesis and respiration may cause diurnal variations in dissolved-oxygen concentration in water from some streams.
+Dissolved oxygen (DO) is the molecular oxygen (oxygen gas) dissolved in water.
+The concentration in water is a function of atmospheric pressure, temperature, and dissolved-solids concentration of the water.
+The ability of water to retain oxygen decreases with increasing temperature or dissolved-solids concentration.
+Photosynthesis and respiration by plants commonly cause diurnal variations in dissolved-oxygen concentration in water from some streams.

-Dissolved-solids concentration of water is determined either analytically by the "residue-on-evaporation" method, or mathematically by totaling the concentrations of individual constituents reported in a comprehensive chemical analysis.
-During that analytical determination of dissolved solids, the bicarbonate (generally a major dissolved component of water) is converted to carbonate.
-Therefore, in the mathematical calculation of dissolved-solids concentration, the bicarbonate value, in milligrams per liter, is multiplied by 0.4926 to reflect the change.
+Dissolved-solids concentration in water is the quantity of dissolved material in a sample of water.
+It is determined either analytically by the "residue-on-evaporation" method, or mathematically by totaling the concentrations of individual constituents reported in a comprehensive chemical analysis.
+During the analytical determination, the bicarbonate (generally a major dissolved component of water) is converted to carbonate.
+In the mathematical calculation, the bicarbonate value, in milligrams per liter, is multiplied by 0.4926 to convert it to carbonate.
 Alternatively, alkalinity concentration (as mg/L CaCO3) can be converted to carbonate concentration by multiplying by 0.60.

-Diversity index is a numerical expression of evenness of distribution of aquatic organisms.
+Diversity index (H) (Shannon index) is a numerical expression of evenness of distribution of aquatic organisms.
 The formula for diversity index is:

-$$\bar{d} = -\sum{i=1}^{s} \frac{n_i}{n} \log_2 \frac{n_i}{n}$$ where n_i is the number of individuals per taxon, n is the total number of individuals, and s is the total number of taxa in the sample of the community.
-Diversity index values range from zero, when all the organisms in the sample are the same, to some positive number, when some or all of the organisms in the sample are different.
+$$\overline{d} = -\sum{i=1}^{s} \frac{n_i}{n} \log_2 \frac{n_i}{n} ,$$ where n_i is the number of individuals per taxon, n is the total number of individuals, and s is the total number of taxa in the sample of the community.
+Index values range from zero, when all the organisms in the sample are the same, to some positive number, when some or all of the organisms in the sample are different.

-Drainage area of a site on a stream is that area, measured in a horizontal plane, that has a common outlet at the site for its surface runoff.
-Figures of drainage area given herein include all closed basins, or noncontributing areas, within the area unless otherwise specified.
+Drainage area of a stream at a specific location is that area upstream from the location, measured in a horizontal plane, that has a common outlet at the site for its surface runoff from precipitation that normally drains by gravity into a stream.
+Drainage areas given herein include all closed basins, or noncontributing areas, within the area unless otherwise specified.

-Drainage basin is a part of the Earth's surface that is occupied by a drainage system with a common outlet for its surface runoff (see "Drainage area").
+Drainage basin is a part of the Earth's surface that contains a drainage system with a common outlet for its surface runoff.
+(See "Drainage area")